Alcoholic Beverage Policy

 Members of the University community are expected to be aware of and obey federal, state, and municipal laws or ordinances regulating the use, possession, sale or manufacture of alcoholic beverages.
 When the University is notified of students being cited for violations of law or ordinances by municipal, state, or federal authorities will also face University conduct proceedings.

 The University reserves the right to take disciplinary action against any student for off-campus behavior that violates this policy.
 This includes study abroad, immersion experiences, community service sites, and internship experiences.

-- The Director of Student Activities or designee must approve events involving alcohol where students are present.
-Provisions for security must be coordinated with the Director of Student Activities.
+- The Assistant to the VP of SA or designee must approve events involving alcohol where students are present, additionally provisions for security must be coordinated with the Director of Student Activities.

 - All alcohol must be purchased, sold, and handled by JCU Dining Services for events held in areas where JCU Dining Services holds the contract rights.
 Persons sponsoring activities with alcohol held in other areas of campus must obtain the appropriate permits.
 Alcoholic beverages are not to be sold at any event held in a University facility not covered by a state liquor license.